ccsapp/FleetManagement/README.md

 ## General Setup
 You also need to set the environment variable `PFL_DOMAIN_SERVER` to the URL of the Car server.
+Similarly, you need to set the environment variable `PFL_RENTAL_MANAGEMENT_SERVER` to the URL of the RentalManagement server.
 `PFL_ALLOW_ORIGINS` may contain a comma-separated list of allowed origins for CORS requests.
-Optionally, you can set a timeout for requests to the Car server with `PFL_DOMAIN_TIMEOUT` ([number with suffix](https://pkg.go.dev/time#ParseDuration) "ms" for milliseconds, "s" for seconds, "m" for minutes, "h" for hours)
+Optionally, you can set a timeout for requests to the Car server with `PFL_DOMAIN_TIMEOUT` and to the RentalManagement server with `PFL_RENTAL_MANAGEMENT_TIMEOUT`.
+([number with suffix](https://pkg.go.dev/time#ParseDuration)
+"ms" for milliseconds, "s" for seconds, "m" for minutes, "h" for hours)